Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Method

-Nevertheless, the original GAIL framework induces a reward function that is strictly non-negative, making it inherently incapable of recovering the true underlying reward in our setting, which may include negative values (Equation~(\ref{eq:new_rew})).
-To address this limitation, we follow \citet{kostrikov2018discriminator} and extract an unbiased edge-level reward function \( R_E \) from the classifier:
+However, the original GAIL framework induces a strictly non-negative reward function, rendering it incapable of recovering the true underlying reward in our setting, which may include negative values as shown in Equation~\eqref{eq:new_rew}.
+To address this, we follow~\citet{kostrikov2018discriminator} and extract an unbiased edge-level reward function \( R_E \) from the classifier:

-Intuitively, the learned edge reward reflects the preference of the near-expert behavior policy underlying the rebalanced dataset, thereby quantifying the edge's importance for learning a high-quality GFlowNet policy.
-Fundamentally, this differs from proxy reward models: it is not designed to predict the reward of each terminal state, but rather to provide indirect, non-gradient guidance to the policy, as we demonstrate in the following section.
-The complete edge reward extraction procedure is summarized in Algorithm~\ref{alg:edge_reward} in Appendix~\ref{apd:code}.
+Intuitively, the learned edge reward reflects the preference of the near-expert behavior policy implied by the rebalanced dataset, thereby quantifying the importance of each transition for learning a high-quality GFlowNet policy.
+This approach differs fundamentally from proxy reward models because it is not designed to predict terminal rewards.
+Instead, it provides indirect, non-gradient guidance to the policy, as detailed in the following section.
+The complete procedure for edge reward extraction is summarized in Algorithm~\ref{alg:edge_reward} (Appendix~\ref{apd:code}).

+To understand what $R_E$ recovers in the population limit, we analyze Equation~\eqref{eq:IRL} under standard finite-horizon GFlowNet conventions (Appendix~\ref{apd:theory}).
+Let $\widetilde{R}(x) := w(x) R(x)$ denote the terminal weight of the rebalanced expert.
+By Proposition~\ref{prop:reweight}, this rebalanced expert shares the backward policy $\mathcal{P}_B^*$ of the original GFlowNet, so the canonical edge reward $r^*(s, s') := \log \mathcal{P}_B^*(s \mid s')$ on $E$ is invariant to rebalancing.

+\begin{theorem}[Unique Recovery of the Backward Policy] Restrict the population IRL problem in Equation~\eqref{eq:IRL} to rewards $r$ on $\bar{E}$ satisfying the terminal-boundary condition $r(x, s_f) = \log \widetilde{R}(x)$ for every $x \in \mathcal{X}$.
+Among all global minimizers, the unique reward also satisfying the parent-normalization gauge